 Personal mental health coaching does not involve treating complex clinical problems but aims to boost a person’s mental health by helping them build emotional tools for relationship problems, workplace stress, peer issues and changing thinking patterns.
 Since these require constant work, personal mental health coaches assist by helping you grow and adapt to situations overtime by changing the way you respond to situations.

 Personal mental health coaching allows you to keep improving in your daily life.
+Here is an interesting read that highlights the importance of mental health coaching in reducing anxiety and depression symptoms.
 The work of the personal coaches is entirely evidence based and goal oriented.
 We focus on you and your goals – and what you want to focus on.